-The Lek lab will be established in December 2017 at Yale School of Medicine and is focused on understanding the genetic mechanism of rare diseases that may lead to rational approaches for therapies.
-Initially we are aimed at improving the diagnosis of rare neuromuscular diseases through the following approaches:
+The Lek lab was established on January 2018 at Yale School of Medicine and is focused on understanding the genetic mechanism of rare diseases that may lead to rational approaches for therapies.

-In recent years, large genomic data sets such as ExAC have been made publicly available and have been a powerful resource for methods development.
-Our goal is to use these resources to build computational methods to improve our interpretation and prioritization of near-coding variants that are captured by exome sequencing but are often filtered or not considered due to difficulties in their interpretation.
+In recent years, large genomic data sets such as gnomAD have been made publicly available and are a powerful resource for methods development.
+Our goal is to use these resources to build computational methods to improve our interpretation and prioritization of variants with an initial focus on mitochondrial DNA.

 Novel disease gene discovery

 A large challenge of rare disease diagnosis is the interpretation or correcting misinterpretations of rare missense variants in well established disease genes.
 Computational and analytical approaches take several lines of evidence in to consideration such as allele frequency and conservation but rarely physiologically relevant functional assays.
-Using cells from patients and healthy controls, we will design scalable high-throughput assays that can distinguish pathogenic from benign variants in muscle disease.
+Using model cell lines, we have built scalable cost-effective high-throughput assays that can distinguish pathogenic from benign variants in muscle disease genes.

 We have developed cell models to further explore the genetic mechanism of various neuromuscular diseases including Facioscapulohumeral Muscular Dystrophy (FSHD), GNE Myopathy, Dysferlinopathy (LGMD2B/LGMDR2) and Duchenne and Becker muscular dystrophy.
 These models allow us to explore novel therapeutic approaches and also repurposing existing FDA approved drugs.
 Lastly, we aim to use these cell models for innovative applications such as live cell imaging and MERFISH.

 Building upon our experiences with working on the ExAC and gnomAD projects and extensive software development and cloud infrastructure expertise, we have built the following open source website: